 - Standard homestay accommodation (half board Mon-Fri, full board at weekends) Students may share a twin room with another player on the football programme

-- kit bundle – 5 weeks or more – 3 training kits, 2 tracksuits, 1 bench jacket, 1 rain jacket, 1 bag, 2 polos
+- kit bundle – 8 weeks or more – 3 training kits (top, shorts, socks), 2 tracksuits, 1 bench jacket, 1 waterproof jacket, 1 bag, 2 red polos

 - Airport transfers on arrival and departure, Manchester or Liverpool airport

 - This course is suitable for all levels of English